 Encapsulation of the Graphene Moiré Superlattice

 Place the wafer with the pre-cleaned bubble-free bottom gate on the sample stage [1].
 Outline the boundary of the bottom gate using Inkscape [2].
+Align the drawing of the top stack to that of the bottom gate to place the twisted bilayer graphene on the graphite finger [3].

 Talent positioning the wafer with bottom gate on the stage.

 SCREEN: Inkscape window showing boundary traced with Bezier tool.

+Added shot SCREEN: Align the drawing of the top stack to that of the bottom gate to place the twisted bilayer graphene on the graphite finger.

 Set the sample stage temperature to 160 degrees Celsius to tear off the polycarbonate film after encapsulation [1].
 Then load the glass slide with the top stack and move it to the pre-engage position [2].
 Roughly align both the bottom gate and the top stack to the drawings [3].